utahplt/ifT-benchmark/README.md

 5. Support nested _if_ expressions; logical connectives can be implemented in this way.
 (Examples 7, 9)
 6. Support user-defined predicates.
 (Examples 8, 12)
 7. Support refinement of types of parts of compound objects.
 (Examples 10, 11, 12)
+8. Merge types into union types, not joint types.
+(Examples 15)

 ~8.
 Extend the above to multi-way conditionals.
 (Example 13)~ (can encode `cond` with support for `if` (key features 1 and 5))